PrzeMazur95/WannabeGuide/README.md

     * ./vendor/bin/sail artisan migrate --seed
     * ./vendor/bin/sail artisan serve

+    ** If you get an error about an encryption key, type in terminal :
+        - ./vendor/bin/sail artisan key:generate

 * Then in your browser go to 127.0.0.1:8000, you will see login form.
 By seeding db we have example admin user :

     * username: admin@example.com, password: password - use that credentals to login.